lawrennd/old_talks/slides/2016-12-09-challenges-in-personalized-health.md

 * A requirement to better understand our own subjective biases to ensure that the human to computer interface formulates the correct conclusions from the data.

-* Particularly important where treatments are being proscribed.
+* Particularly important where treatments are being prescribed.

 * But what is a treatment in the modern era: interventions could be far more subtle.